mathesar-foundation/mathesar-wiki/development/code-review.md

 - Request changes if you want another look at the PR before it is merged.
 - Resolve your own comments, do not resolve anyone else's.
 - If you approve the PR, merge it unless someone else has requested changes.
+- If the branch needs to be updated before merging (because it's out-of-date with the master branch), do so, as long as the action can be performed automatically.
+Otherwise, ask the Author to handle it.
 - Always merge using merge commits, never squash or rebase (the GitHub interface should disable squash and rebase, but check just in case).

 # Reading